mshodge/youshallnotpassport/Twitter_FAQ.md

 <summary>I heard that they go online at midnight, is this true?</summary>
 <br>
 <blockquote>
-Over the several weeks this bot has been running it hasn't yet seen any evidence that the services go online at midnight, or any set time.
+Since the start of May this bot hasn't yet seen any evidence that the services go online at midnight, or any set time.
 See above.
 </blockquote>
 <br><br>